4teamwork/ftw.contentpage/README.rst

 Important upgrade notes
 =======================

 If you upgrade ``ftw.contentpage`` to 1.6 or greater.
 The IOrgUnitMarker interface does not longer exists.
 The marker Interfaces is replaced with the IListingMarker interface.
 Also the behaviour changed how the marker interface is applied to the ContentPage:
 OLD: By adding or removing an AddressBlock
-NEW: By manually tick the "Mark content for listings" checkbox on the ContentPage.
+NEW: By manually ticking the "Mark content for listings" checkbox on the ContentPage.
 Run the ``ftw.contentpage`` upgrades steps and your site will be fine.